mroysterhead/mroysterhead.github.io/aboutme.md

 ## ZOOMINFO

 >ZoomInfo is a subscription-based software as a service company based in Waltham, Massachusetts that sells access to its database of information about business people and companies to sales, marketing and recruiting professionals.

+*~I was promoted thrice so I am trying to get all the dates alligned here~*

 Systems Engineer, Jan 2017 – July 2017